 Eating like "a local" changes every year — especially once visitors to the city of Florence hone in on the top restaurants cited by so many as “the best” and fill the tables!
 These restaurants are still delicious, but we are always listening to the locals for a few new comments (2019) to keep you ahead of the touristy crowd, especially those with fresh and delicious menus highlighting the local recipes, flavors, and ingredients.

-Since eating out is so subjective - it depends on what you like (and what you don’t like), how much you want to spend and how dressed up you want to get (though in Florence “getting dressed up” is subjective as well you go from the height of trending fashion to simple and comfortable).
+Since eating out is so subjective - it depends on what you like (and what you don’t like), how much you want to spend and how dressed up you want to get (though in Florence “getting dressed up” is subjective, you go from the height of trending fashion to simple and comfortable).

 Our selection of restaurants touches a bit of everything - places where you can dress down or dress up, budget-friendly and particularly romantic.
 It's your choice, we just hope to offer a bit of insight into the long list of restaurants.

 And if you don't find what you are looking for here, then you might want to try looking at the listings with our partner The Fork, this site lists loads of Florentine restaurants, offering easy online booking and special discounts.
 You can even book right up to the last minute and get special discounts !

 The list below is a combination of places that either come highly recommended by the locals - or that I have personally been to and eaten like a local (and loved it!)